louisbarclay/nudge/README.md

 *Addictive sites can only be reached by dragging across a slider*

-The Defaulter turns addictive sites off by default, so that you don't visit a site mindlessly.
+The Defaulter turns addictive sites off by default, so that instead of visiting a site out of habit, you get to decide whether you really want to visit after all.

-When you try to visit, you are instead shown the Nudge off page, with an image and a slider (see screenshot below).
+When you try to go to an addictive site, you are redirected to a page showing a nice image and a slider (see screenshot below).

 To visit the site, you have to drag the slider across.
 The slider gets harder to drag across the more you do it in a given day.